FreeProving/free-compiler/README.md

 #### `--version`, `-v`

-To check which version of the Free Compiler is currently installed on you system, run the following command.
+To check which version of the Free Compiler is currently installed on your system, run the following command.

 ```bash
 freec --version